Delve into The Globe’s rich and colourful past and find out why this historic inn was Robert Burns’ favourite howff.

 BOOK A TOUR OF THE GLOBE’S BURNS ROOM

 Experience the rare opportunity to visit the rooms where Robert Burns lived and loved and get an intimate glimpse into his life and legacy.

-Tours are available Tuesday to Saturday at 11am and 3pm (Pre-booking only).
+Tours are available Tuesday to Saturday at 4pm (Pre-booking only).

 They last approximately 45 minutes and cost £5 per person.